 In a stand mixer with the paddle attached, cream the cold butter, both sugars and corn syrup on medium high for 2-3 minutes until fluffy.
 Scrape down the sides of the mixing bowl.

-Add eggs and vanilla and stir to incorporate.
+Add egg and vanilla and stir to incorporate.
 Increase mixing speed to medium-high and run mixer for 10 full minutes (I usually stop at 6).
 During this time the sugar granules will dissolve, the mixture will become an almost pale white color and mixture will double in size.

 Meanwhile, stir together flour, baking powder, baking soda and salt.

 By hand or using lowest speed of mixer, stir in the flour mixture – don’t beat it in or the cookies won’t be as tender.
 Stir in everything else (graham crumble, etc.).
 When you stir in the graham crumble, make sure it’s actually cold and in crumble.
 Leave the chips and pretzels whole and kind of break them a little as you stir or let the paddle break them up.